Imagine being able find and tap into the *best* talent from ANYWHERE in the world to work on your business. Wouldn’t that be amazing?

 The beauty of this web-based setup is that a smart contractor can *quickly* view your brand standards from *anywhere* in the world – and you can shorten the time it takes to acclimate new talent.

-It’s all coming together now, isn’t?
+It’s all coming together now, isn’t it?
 That “too good to be true” scenario from the beginning of this article?
-Totally do-able – when you have crystal clarity and a tool with which to communicate your expectations and standards.
+Totally doable – when you have crystal clarity and a tool with which to communicate your expectations and standards.

 If you need help with this, my program, The Clarity Code, is designed specifically for this process.

-Through the program, we bring each brand through an eight week documentation and definition process.
+Through the program, we bring each brand through a documentation and definition process.
 We set up all of the standards and outline a web-based standards access point – so people can jump in and out of your business as often as you need them.